 Last Updated on July 29, 2022

-To share some of the many accomplishments of the Cyberspace Solarium Commission and its many public and private sector supporters, a recent episode of The Virtual CISO Podcast features Mark Montgomery, former CSC Executive Director and now Senior Fellow at Foundation for Defense of Democracies.
-Hosting the show is John Verry, Pivot Point Security CISO and Managing Partner.
+To cover all key aspects of the CSC report, a recent episode of The Virtual CISO podcast features Mark Montgomery, former CSC Executive Director and now Senior Fellow at Foundation for Defense of Democracies.
+John Verry, Pivot Point Security’s CISO and Managing Partner, hosts the podcast.

-To hear the complete episode with former Cyber Solarium Committee director Mark Montgomery, click here.
+To listen to the entire podcast episode with Beltway cyber insider Mark Montgomery, click here.